Skip to content

 When consulting your converter on the suitable material, it’s only natural to emphasize everything you want your part to have.
 However, it can also be helpful to stress the importance of certain aspects over others.

+b.
 CONSIDER THEIR QUALITY SYSTEM

 Nobody wants faulty parts, but what systems does your converter have to prevent them?
+Do they have a quality-checking team, or should you check each piece personally?

 If converters produce an excess number of defective or particle-contaminated parts, it’ll cost you thousands in wasted press time and materials.
+Similarly, it’s worth asking whether your converter has certifiable sterile processing Cleanroom capabilities.

-Don’t fall for a lower initial price without checking to ensure that you aren’t signing up for a myriad of future problems.
+Don’t fall for a lower initial price without checking to ensure you aren’t signing up for a myriad of future problems.

+c.
 THINK ABOUT APPLICATION

 Before you choose a converter, you’ll want to decide whether your product will be in roll or sheeted form and whether your adhesive will peel for application.